 There are wildlife cruises in the Cromarty Firth while Lochinver and Ullapool, the glorious bneaches round the Kyle of Durness and the Smoo Cave (a firm favourite with children), are just 1.5 hours away.

 For whisky lovers, the area boasts some of the most prestigious distilleries which you can visit and sample the wares, such as the famously elusive Clynelish at Brora, Glenmorangie at Tain, or the area's own Balblair Distillery (visits by appointment only).

-Heating is by excellent CH from the gas Rayburn (£15 included) and wood-burning stove.
+Heating is by excellent CH included and wood-burning stove.
 Electricity, bed linen and towels are included.
 Pets are welcome with kennel facilities available by arrangement.
 No smoking within the cottage.

 As in many places in the Highlands, the local water supply comes from the peaty hills and can appear slightly brown.
 While its quality is still probably better than many places in the south, if you are concerned about the colour you may prefer to bring bottled water to drink.
 Good mobile reception for most networks.